 Kylie is focused on achieving the best client outcomes on behalf of clients whether that be by consent or through litigation.
 She prides herself in looking after the interests of her clients and supporting them through their family law dispute in an understanding and considered manner.

 In 2018, Kylie co-authored and presented a paper with her colleague, Kristy Fuge, at the Legalwise Family Law Conference addressing third party rights under the Family Law Act 1975.
-Titled “Section 90AE – The Impossibly Elusive Dream”, the paper examined in detail the power of the Family Court and Federal Circuit Court to make orders relating to third parties, including altering their rights, property and interests.
+Titled “Section 90AE – The Impossibly Elusive Dream”, the paper examined in detail the power of the Family Court and Federal Circuit Court (now referred to as the Federal Circuit and Family Court of Australia) to make orders relating to third parties, including altering their rights, property and interests.
 The paper was recommended to Commissioner Professor Helen Rhoades for the Australian Law Reform Commission’s Review of the Family Law System and requested for the purpose of their research.

 Kylie takes a strategic and logical approach to family law and is able to quickly understand complicated issues and provide clear, timely advice.
 She recognises separation can be an emotionally challenging time and uses her experience to assist clients to attain a positive resolution.